nico-aero/Detox/docs/Guide.DevelopingWhileWritingTests.md

 detox test
 ```

-This will use Detox to find the app executable We’ve built in step 1, install it on a simulator and run Detox tests against it.
+This will use Detox to find the app executable we’ve built in step 1, install it on a simulator and run Detox tests against it.

 ### Step 4: Make Changes to Your App’s Codebase as Usual